Non-perturbative approach for scalar particle production in Higgs-$R^2$ inflation: Scalar fields in the Einstein frame

-In this section we study spectator fields present in the Higgs-$R^2$ model such as free scalar fields, initial assuming no direct coupling between the matter fields and the inflationary sector in the Jordan frame.
-In other words, we get started in the Jordan frame and after conformal transformation, the matter sector is gravitationally coupled to the inflatonary sector.
-In the Jordan frame our model is giving by
+In this section, we study spectator fields present in the Higgs-$R^2$ model such as free scalar fields, initially assuming no direct coupling between the matter fields and the inflationary sector in the Jordan frame.
+In other words, we get started in the Jordan frame and after conformal transformation, the matter sector is gravitationally coupled to the inflationary sector.
+This aims to induce direct couplings between the background composed of the fields $\phi, h$ and the scale factor $a(t)$, while also making it easier to solve the system’s dynamics.
+In the Jordan frame our model is given by